IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

 ### Flow
 1. `ganache-cli`
 2. Run client locally (see upside)
-3. Add first account provided by ganache to metamask (will be admin account), and **Sign up as Seller** with de admin account in the [login] (http://localhost:3000/login)
+3. Add first account provided by ganache to metamask (will be admin account), and **Sign up as Seller** with the admin account in the [login] (http://localhost:3000/login)
 4. Repeat the process with another account, to create a seller
 5. Repeat the process with another account, to create a buyer **Sign up as Buyer**
 6. Return to the admin account(change account on metamask and refresh page), and approve the seller from the Admin home page